 The Professor of Classical Studies, and a professor of History, will consider applications for the Scholarship and make their recommendation for award to the Dean of the Faculty of Arts.

-Two scholarships of equal value will be awarded from these funds
+Two scholarships of this amount will be awarded

 Open to students enrolled in a postgraduate course at the University of Melbourne in Ancient History or Classical Studies in the School of Historical Studies